The ultimate guide to your best summer legs

 Begin by smoothing the product downwards, towards the feet.
 Harknett favours a mitt in order to prevent the fake tan getting all over your palms.
 ‘Once the tanning lotion or mousse is dry, use a make-up sponge or dry face cloth to buff over the ankle bone and feet to create a blended finish.
 Lastly, dust talc behind the knees, to prevent mottling while you walk.’

-Which method works best for you?
-Good news for those with a low pain threshold; we’ve found the holy grail of waxing.
-Virtually painless, lycon wax is made from aromatherapy oils, resin and beeswax – natural ingredients we can get on board with (buy the Wax-cellence Home Waxing Kit, £35, here).
-Start with clean, exfoliated skin, says Strip Wax Bar co-founder Maria-Louise Featherstone.
+Which leg hair removal method works best for you?
+Good news for those with a low pain threshold: we’ve found the holy grail of waxing.
+Virtually painless, lycon wax is made from aromatherapy oils, resin and beeswax – natural ingredients we can get on board with.
+Start with clean, exfoliated legs, says Strip Wax Bar co-founder Maria-Louise Featherstone.
 ‘Make sure you can reach the area easily with two hands, so you can stretch with one while removing wax with the other.
 This will avoid bruising and hair breakage, as well as reducing pain.’